syeo66/illuminasort/README.md

 - Caches illuminance calculations and thumbnails to avoid reprocessing the same images
 - Generates portable HTML reports with embedded thumbnail data URLs
 - Can generate reports from all images in the database with the `--all` flag
+- Book mode (`--book`) selects a set of images from the database with evenly spread luminance, suitable for print layouts

 ## Installation